ncm88/Remote_Voltage_Monitor/README.md

+# Project Overview

 DISCLAIMER: Development work was versioned internally, this is the final version of my contributions to the project.
 All sensitive data/code has been removed and I received permission from my supervisors prior to publishing this.

-Project Overview: Remote auxillary voltage regulation and monitoring system for edge computers installed on Teck's haul trucks
+Device: Remote auxillary voltage regulation and monitoring system for edge computers installed on Teck's haul trucks

 Design objective: Protect edge computer power supply from transient voltage spikes of up to ~200V and report full excursion event to database via MQTT with EC acting as broker.